Orion Chan

-Now, I participate in a variety of sports recreationally at the university, ranging from tennis, to athletics, and most recently, I’ve joined the trampolining club and attended my first few competitions.
+Now, I participate in a variety of sports recreationally at the university, ranging from tennis to athletics.
+Most recently, I’ve joined the trampolining club and attended my first few competitions.
+My current main sport is Padel!

-What is your particular area of interest when it comes to accessing sport?
+What is your area of interest when it comes to accessing sport?

-I am particularly interest in Equality, Diversiona and Inclusion (EDI) within sport across all areas, though my personal interest is within LGBTQ+ people within sport, particularly the hidden barriers affecting participation.
-Through volunteering, I’ve picked up some experience within disability inclusion within the sport.
+I am particularly interested in Equality, Diversity and Inclusion (EDI) within sport across all areas, though my personal interest is within LGBTQ+ people within sport, particularly the hidden barriers affecting participation.
+Through volunteering, I’ve picked up some experience in disability inclusion within the sport.

 Why did you want to become a member of the Youth Board?

-Growing up, I didn’t necessarily always have the best experience within sport, and at times, it was why I had some of my biggest lows.
-I never want anyone to feel the way I did in sport, and I wanted to be able to make change so sport is welcoming for all.
+Growing up, I didn’t necessarily always have the best experience within sport, with moments of complete disconnect – at times, it was why I had some of my biggest lows.
+I never want anyone to feel the way I did in sport, and I wanted to be able to make a change, so sport is welcoming for all.
 Fundamentally, I wanted to be able to make a difference within sport in the wider society.

 If you could change one thing about sport or physical activity for young people, what would that be?